davekinkead/LAWS4111/Contemporary Natural Law Theories.md

 ### Moralities of the Law

-Fuller lists eight requirements of the internal morality of the law:
+Fuller lists eight requirements of the internal morality of the law with the fable of King Rex:

 - generality,
 - promulgation,